Luke-Wei/CV/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - AI in semiconductor
   - 3D deeplearning
   - Bayesian optimisation

 # Education to show in About widget
 education:
   courses:
-    - course: MEng in Microelectronics and Solid State Electronics
+    - course: MEng
       institution: Shanghai University
       year: Expected 2024
-    - course: BSc in Communication Engineering
+    - course: BSc
       institution: Nanjing University of Posts and Telecommunications
       year: 2021